sleepymalc/Xuan/README.md

 Please first refer to the ~~[instructional booklet](http://focs.ji.sjtu.edu.cn:2143/projects/team-13/wiki/Instructional_Booklet)~~(unavailable anymore).

-> Due to copy-right of the source images we used, you can't build it on your local environment.
+> Due to copy-right of the source images we used, we didn't provide the source code and the source images.
 If you're interested buying the images, please directly contact authors.

 ### Other